AndreuJove/seleniumCrawler/README.md

 - Dataset of bioinformatics tools (used to get the websites of the bioinformatic tools).

 #### Output:
 - Each HTML with JavaScript rendered in a JSON file.
 The name of the file is the Id of the bioinformatic tool.
+And they are all saved in the htmls_js directory.
 <br />